 How to Negotiate Salary for Your Next Career Move

-Negotiating your salary is difficult to talk about, because it requires you to balance what you think you’re worth versus what the employer thinks they’re able to pay.
-If it’s done right it can be positive for both parties that results in a higher pay for the employee, as well as greater employees’ engagement in their jobs.
+A salary negotiation can be an arduous process because it involves balancing what believe you’re worth with what an employer thinks they’re able to afford.
+But, if it’s done correctly it can be a positive experience for both sides that results in a higher pay for the employee and greater engagement of the employee in their job.
 Here’s how you can make your salary negotiation a success.

-- Before you negotiate your salary make sure you research market rates as well as industry standards to confirm that your salary request is realistic.
+- Before you negotiate your salary take a look at market rates and industry standards to ensure that your salary proposal is realistic.

-- Find out information by connecting with colleagues through online resources such as LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Find out information by the networking of colleagues, using online resources such as LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.

-- Prepare talking points ahead of time, including education & certification, years of relevant experiences, achievements and results and unique skills abilities, industry expertise, and training potential.
+- Make a list of talking points ahead the time, including education and certificates, years of relevant experience, the results and achievements, unique skill set & qualities, industry knowledge, and training opportunities.

-- During the negotiation, be confident and articulate but also flexible and open.
-Bring out tangible results you’ve had in your previous positions.
+- During negotiations, be assertive and confident, yet flexible and open.
+Highlight tangible results that you’ve achieved in your previous roles.

 Do your research

-Before you begin any negotiations regarding salary, it’s essential to conduct a thorough study of current market rates and industry standards to make sure that your salary proposal is reasonable.
-Things that may affect this include the level of experience, level, company size and the location of the company. (?).
-One way to gather information is to network with colleagues or other professionals in your chosen field of work.
+Before you begin any pay negotiation, it’s crucial to conduct a thorough study of standard industry rates and market rates to make sure your salary offer is reasonable.
+Some factors that can affect this include levels of experience levels, the size of your company and geographical location. (?).
+A great method of gathering information is through networking with your colleagues or those within your job field.

 Research Online